uoojin95/uoojin95/README.md

 # Hi there! 👋

-I'm Eugene (or Yujin), a software developer based in Toronto, Canada. 🍁
+I'm Eugene (or Yujin), a software developer based in Toronto, Canada. 🍁 Just got married :D

 I'm passionate about improving people's lives.
 Currently, I'm working at [Included Health](https://includedhealth.com/) to revolutionize the healthcare system.